 According to our friend and conservationist Julius Mutale, who was directly involved with gorilla research in Bwindi Impenetrable National Park, Uganda for more than 8 years, the mountain gorillas in Bwindi eat more fruits than those in the Virungas.
 Similarly, the gorillas in the Buhoma sector of Bwindi eat more fruits than those in Ruhija which is at a slightly more elevated altitude.

-Julius worked as part of the Max Planck Institute's long-term gorilla research team in Ruhija and he spends a lot of mornings in the forest with the mountain gorillas.
+Julius worked as part of the Max Planck Institute's long-term gorilla research team in Ruhija and spent many misty mornings in the forest with the gorillas.
 You can follow his Instagram (@biodiversity_bwindi) for fresh pictures of gorillas and Bwindi.

 Gorilla Diet Composition Summary